 Numbers 14:31 “But your little ones, who you said would become prey, I will bring in, and they shall know the land that you have rejected.”

 I have been defied by the crowd of ants invading my property.
 I am pounded by these creatures and somehow mystified by how they manage to be undefeated.
 These very tiny beings have intelligent strategies that left a message in my mind.
-In as much as I try to keep the house clean, and closing their entries, they always find another way.
-In the early mornings I would be greeted by the marching unified swarms, boldly taking over my kitchen and very determine to fulfil their mission.
+In as much as I try to keep the house clean, and close their entries, they always find another way.
+In the early mornings, I would be greeted by the marching unified swarms, boldly taking over my kitchen and very determined to fulfill their mission.

 CAN WE DO DIFFERENTLY?

-Both my late parents were born from the struggling families and were brought up in time of segregation.
+Both my late parents were born from struggling families and were brought up in time of segregation.
 I am not going to dive deep on this as it is not about racial deprivation on good systems of making the world a better place for all.
 Times were tough for them to further with their schooling.
 So, they were forced to seek employment.
-They met and got married and lived a very challenging life.
-I do not want to share their environment of each ones’ home and relationships, but I can say that “a bad painful past can become a good story”.
+They met and got married and lived an incredibly challenging life.
+I do not want to share their environment of each ones’ home and relationships, but I can say that “a bad painful past can become a happy story”.

 This is what I observed.
 I saw a man that was crying but had no words to express what was troubling him.
-The father who wanted to do best for his family.
-Means were enough to offer the best he could, but in his mind it was not meeting his expectations.
-The pressure of him to have not dealt with his painful past, his failed dreams, adding us (his children and his wife) was too much to bear, resulting to him leaving for some years.
+The father that wanted to do best for his family.
+Means were enough to offer the best he could, but in his mind, it was not meeting his expectations.
+The pressure of him to have not dealt with his painful past, his failed dreams, adding us (his children and his wife) was too much to bear, resulting in him leaving for some years.
 While I was still studying him, I looked on my other side.
 Here is a woman who is hurt and disappointed by his actions, the breadwinner is now hardly available.
 She had her own share of hurtful past, also not dealt with, and talents that never saw sunlight.
-She is trying to keep the house warm and be the best mother she could, but she is struggling, her words are many to be understood, but she stayed.
+She is trying to keep the house warm and be the best mother she could, but she is struggling.
+Her words are many to be understood, but she stayed.

 The recess came to an end, it was time to come back home.
 The house was then filled by voiceless broken people, each one’s mind is in its war zone, hiding their true feelings and emotions, but not for long.
 No matter how good you think you are at hiding, your hiding place becomes smaller as you normally pile up unresolved issues.
 It is those past painful wounds that do not get healed.
 With time it gets extremely septic and ruptures to heat your urges, then the outburst of negativity surfaces.